Posted: Tue, 18 Sep 2012 22:20

 School Sport Campaign

 Our success in the Olympics is widely welcomed.
 Whilst there is a throught provoking blog on whether we should be funding our Gold medal tally through the taxpayer elsewhere on this site the challenge of school sport has raised its legacy head again.

 We raised this subject before the Games started and we are delighted by the amount of interest the spotlight of the Olympics has once again thrown on the Gove cuts to school sport.
-Those cuts make it almost impossible for the government to claim a legacy when so many children will be denied an..
+Those cuts make it almost impossible for the government to claim..
 Read More »

 Posted: Sun, 29 Jan 2012 21:41